code-423n4/2023-08-chainlink/docs/src/src/pools/StakingPoolBase.sol/abstract.StakingPoolBase.md

 ### unbond

 Starts the unbonding period for the staker.
-A staker may unstake their principal during the claim period that follows the unbonding period.
+A staker may unstake their staked LINK during the claim period that follows the unbonding period.

 *precondition The caller must be staked in the pool.*